Open Science

 open science award

 Open Science represents a fundamental shift in the way knowledge is created, shared and utilized.
 It encompasses the principles of transparency, inclusivity and collaboration, thereby fostering innovation and societal impact.
-Dedicated to promoting Open Science as a crucial pillar of its mission, CHARM-EU is delighted to announce the first edition of its Open Science Recognition Award.
+Our Open Science Recognition Award recognises the contributions of individuals who have demonstrated a strong commitment to Open Science.

 Eligibility